 Spend big bucks on a durable couch.

 I’m not talking about a slipcovered Green Beast.
 I’m talking about a beautiful sectional, preferably leather (like the one from Bassett below).
 Everyone and their mother loves white slipcovered couches these days.
 Even I sipped the white couch Kool-aid.
 Let me tell you something.
 It sucks.
 Beautiful, but still sucks.
-Especially when you have small kids with messy fingers who smuggle pen and crayons.
-Having to wash a slipcover every week is the last thing I want to do.
+Especially when you have small kids with messy fingers who smuggle pens and crayons.
+Having to wash a slipcover every week is the last thing I want to do or have time for.

 Invest in a great bed and mattress.